Kraigie/nostrum/docs/static/Intro.md

 you can omit the field and it will default to 1.
 You can also set this option to `:auto` and Nostrum will automatically get the recommended number of shards.

+The following fields are also supported:

-You can include a third field `dev` which is a `boolean`.
-This is added to enable Nostrum to be run completely stand alone for development purposes.
-By default, `true` will cause Nostrum to spawn its own event consumers.
+ - `dev` - This is added to enable Nostrum to be run completely stand alone for development purposes.
+Defaults to false. `true` will cause Nostrum to spawn its own event consumers.
 If you have the dev flag set to true while running Nostrum alongside your application some of your events will be consumed.
+ - `log_full_events` - This will log the full payload received over the websocket.
+ This is included primarily for debugging and testing purposes.
+Defaults to false.

 By default, Nostrum logs a lot of data using `Logger`.
 If you want to ignore Logger debug data, include the following: